SixLabors/docs/articles/imagesharp/webp.md

 # WebP

-WebP supports lossy and lossless compression, transparency, and animation.
+WebP is often the first format to consider when you want one codec that can cover several common web scenarios.
+It can handle photographs, transparency, and animation, which makes it a flexible alternative to juggling separate JPEG, PNG, and GIF outputs.

 In ImageSharp, it is one of the most flexible general-purpose web output formats.

 ## Format Characteristics